codeforkansascity/tagging-tracker-pwa/UPDATE_SYNC_LAYER.md

     - several spread out eg. on login, on sync up/down

 ### Misc
-- [ ] update delete event so it cleans up related tables
+- [x] update delete event so it cleans up related tables
     - left behind random tags and what not before, caused problems
+    - event tied to these local Dexie tables
+        - events
+            - creation of event
+        - tags
+            - adding tag to event
+        - tagInfo
+            - creation of event

 ### Random notes
 - it's `source path/to/file.sql` to import sql file through mysql cli windows when logged in